RFA, Application Components and Process, & FAQs

 Section B: Provide a summary of your previous research experience.
 Particularly useful would be a summary of a completed project that has been submitted for publication or has been published.
 Response limited to 400 words.

 Section C: Provide a summary of your previous formal educational activities.
-If you have participated in a degree program in addition to or instead of a doctorate degree, please provide a brief description of the program’s objectives.
+If you have participated in a degree program in addition to a doctorate degree, please provide a brief description of the program’s objectives.
 If you have taken previous formal course work relevant to clinical and translational research, provide a brief description of each course.
 Response limited to 200 words.

 Section E: Please provide a general outline of the research project in which you will participate during the tenure of your involvement in the K12 Training Award program.
 Please provide as much detail as possible within the word limit, including background/significance, hypothesis, specific aims, methods, statistics, and potential pitfalls.
 Response limited to 1,250 words.
 Up to a total of four tables/figures may be included.